zoelie/STS-semantic-similarity/README.md

 ## Meausre success in this project

 The STS dataset is manually annotated by humans who score each sentence pair from 0 - 5 based on how similar they are.
 To evaluate we can scale each of our distance measures between 0 - 5 and compare the distance measure we calculated to the annoated similarity based on RMSE for each pre-processing technique.

 RMSE or Root mean squared error is an average measure of the magnitude of error from calculated similarities to actual ones.
 A lower RMSE would indicate a more accurate pre-processing technique.

 ## Preliminary Analysis

-There are 5,749 training sentence pairs and 1,379 testing sentence pairs for a total 7,128 sentence pair with an 80/20 train-test split.
-Each sentence pair was rated manually from 0-5 on how similar they were.
-These similarity scores are evenly slightly skewed towrds sentence score 3.0 or "somewhat similar" sentences but are otherwise evenly distributed.
+There are 5,749 training sentence pairs and 1,379 testing sentence pairs for a total 7,128 sentence pairs with train-test split of 80:20.
+Each sentence pair was rated manually with a score from 0-5 based on how similar they were.
+These similarity scores are evenly slightly skewed towards a score of 3.0 or "somewhat similar" sentences but are otherwise evenly distributed.

 ![Score Distributions in Training Dataset](preliminary_analysis_charts/similarity_score_distribution_train.png)

 The sentence pairs were gathered from news articles and in terms of total vocabulary size, there were 114,346 words in the training set, with 18,348 of them unique.
 After accounting for case and removing common stop words such as a, and, the, etc.. the vocabulary size was 16,315 words.

-Most common words included those such as man, woman, dog, playing, and white:
+The most common words included those such as man, woman, dog, playing, and white:

 ![Common Words in Training Dataset](preliminary_analysis_charts/common_words_train.png)